carlosavilesbuitrondeveloper/polykiosk/README.md

 **NextJS** - Frontend platform and on demand serverless api functions.

 **Polygon** - Blockchain to deploy contract to and process payments.

+## Features

+Merchants - sign up and create kiosk store.

+Merchants - create products and meta data, tax, images, descriptions, price.

+Merchants - monitor payments as they come in using Firebase realtime updates.

+Serverless - query the current price of MATIC vs USD.